stefanonuvoli/quadmixer/README.md

 GUROBI_LIB          = gurobi90
 ```
 You can now compile the project quadmixer.pro with qmake or QtCreator.<br/>
-If you have any technical issue or building problem, please write an e-mail to [stefano.nuvoli@gmail.com](mailto:stefano.nuvoli@gmail.com).
+If you have any technical issue or building problem, please write to [stefano.nuvoli@gmail.com](mailto:stefano.nuvoli@gmail.com).

 ## Note
 The code has slightly changed and the results could be different from the ones showed in the paper.